basin-dev/continue/docs/docs/api.md

 all state should be managed in continue, need to sync that really well, something we mgiht use for this, could generate that code from open API: https://redux-toolkit.js.org/rtk-query/usage/code-generation

 discussing/researching how we will sync/communicate server/client

+what is the agent?
+what is the permission thing?
+If we need two way communication, then it should most likely be through WebSockets